SMATechnologies/kubernetes-batchjob-connector/README.md

 # Prerequisites

 - Before using the connector you must have a cloud Kubernetes Service already configured and running.
 E.g. [Sample for Azure](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
-- You should also have connected to it, so you have a Kubernetes config file with the cluster/user/context/token information in it (typically created at /Users/<userid>/.kube/config).
+- You should also have connected to it, so you have a Kubernetes config file with the cluster/user/context/token information in it (typically created at /Users/\<userid\>/.kube/config).
 An example of how to do that for Azure is [here](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_get_credentials).
 - You need to save this config file in some place where the connector can access it.
-- You must also have a Docker image that contains the job you need to run uploaded to a public registry like Dokcer Hub, or even a private one, as long as your cloud Kubernetes Service has been granted privileges to pull images from there.
+- You must also have a Docker image that contains the job you need to run uploaded to a public registry like Docker Hub, or even a private one, as long as your cloud Kubernetes Service has been granted privileges to pull images from there.
 For Azure, you can do that while setting up the Kubernetes Cluster.

 # Instructions